lopezdp/ProjectPortfolio/assets/resume.md

 **CFS Command & Data Dictionary Full Stack Web Application**

-* Developed a GUI that interacts with a PostgreSQL database (the CCDD), to allow users to securely analyze the spacecraft command & telemetry data in the CDD (without requiring them to have training on PostgreSQL itself).
+* Developed a Web-based application that interacts with a PostgreSQL database (the CCDD), to allow users to securely analyze robotics, spacecraft command & telemetry data in the CDD (without requiring them to have training on PostgreSQL itself).
 * Developed a scalable backend using Node.js, & Express.js utilizing an MVC Architecture for deployment to additional servers for use by the Orion AA2 team members by following a REST architecture for optimal [software reuse](https://en.wikipedia.org/wiki/Code_reuse).
 * Built an authentication system to allow for multiple users on the application, a Bug Tracking database in PostgreSQL & providing an API to persist data for the project.
 * Completed error checking & debugging of over 10,000 lines of code to ensure the quality of the project requirements to deploy an application that met the quality standards of the Orion AA2 team.